bits-and-chains/Ethereum-IoT/README.md

 # Ethereum IoT: Creating a Private Blockchain on a Raspberry Pi

 Background: A blockchain is a digital ledger where immutable transactions take place.
 Blockchains are already used in finance as a way to keep track of transactions.
-Cryptocurrencies like bitcoin are built on top of a blockchain.
+Cryptocurrencies, like bitcoin, are built on top of a blockchain.

 Since committed records can't be tampered with or destroyed, many people and research teams are exploring other uses for blockchains.
-In the Internet of Things Space, blockchains can be used to
+In the Internet of Things space, blockchains can be used to

 * [Create an efficient energy grid](https://www.technologyreview.com/s/604227/blockchain-is-helping-to-build-a-new-kind-of-energy-grid/)